 Convert Citi ThankYou points into Sears Shop Your Way Points

-Frequent Miler notes an interesting redemption opportunity that’s at least worth being aware of, and it’s something I had previously never explored.
+Frequent Miler noted an interesting redemption opportunity that’s at least worth being aware of, which I hadn’t explored prior to a couple of months ago.

 Citi ThankYou Points points can be converted into Sears Shop Your Way points at a 1:12 ratio.
-As much as I love loyalty programs, I can’t say I’ve spent much time studying Sears’ program up until this point.
+As much as I love loyalty programs, I can’t say I’ve spent much time studying Sears’ program prior to this.

 Why is this even worth considering?
 Because you can redeem Sears Shop Your Way points towards gift cards, and it’s at a better rate than through the ThankYou program.

 Generally speaking, a $1 gift card requires 1,000 Shop Your Way Points.

 In other words, you can redeem 100,000 Shop Your Way Points for a $100 gift card.

 Keep in mind that you transferred those points at a 1:12 ratio, meaning that the $100 gift card is costing you 100,000 Shop Your Way points, or ~8,333 Citi ThankYou points (given the 1:12 transfer ratio).

 In other words, this is a way to get 1.2 cents of value per ThankYou point when redeeming for gift cards, rather than the typical one cent per point directly through Citi ThankYou.

 Shop Your Way lets you redeem points for gift cards from a variety of retailers, including American Airlines, Apple, Chipotle, CVS, DoorDash, eBay, Hotels.com, Lowe’s, Nordstrom, Uber, Walmart, and many more.